-Faculty Senate is the leadership body for the Southeast faculty.
+Faculty Senate is the leadership body for SEMO faculty.
 Uppercase on first reference.
 Use "the Senate" on second and subsequent references.

 Professional Staff Council is the leadership body for University employees classified as professional staff.
 Uppercase on first references.
-Use "the council" on second and subsequent references.
+Use PSC on second and subsequent references.